 We are providing information to help people get a sense of what this experience is all about.
 To answer many of those questions of 'how do we?' ... 'where do we?' ... 'what do we?' ... and the like.
 We are sure that those same questions are asked all over the northern United States and Canada.

 There are 100,000s of snowbirds who spend their winters in the southern U.S. They come from the northern United States and from all across Canada.

-The latest study done by the Arizona State University (ASU) on the snowbird market determined that (in 2003) there were 300,000 snowbirds who become semi-permanent residents in Arizona over the winter months.
-This figure does not include the more casual short-term winter vacationers who stay in hotels or travel through in RVs, 5th wheels or other means.
+Unfortunately the latest study done by the Arizona State University (ASU) on the snowbird market determined that (in 2003) there were 300,000 snowbirds who become semi-permanent residents in Arizona over the winter months.
+No doubt the number has increased in those many years.
+But it does give some indication of the magnitude of this industry in Arizona. .

 In 2003 there were 160,000 snowbirds living in about 80,000 park model trailers.
 A large percentage are in the Phoenix AZ area.
 The highest concentration being the Phoenix East Valley area which includes the cities of Mesa and Apache Junction.
-This area has about 33,000 trailer spaces, mostly located in the many RV resort parks.
+This area has about 33,000 units. .

 Whats in a Name?

 Snowbird Parks - Retirement Parks - Seniors Parks - RV Parks - Trailer Parks - Mobile Home Parks - Winter Trailer Resorts - RV Resort Parks - Park Models - Mobile Homes - Trailers - RVs - Snowbirds - Retirees - Seniors - 55+ers - Baby Boomer Retirees